I’m Vivian.

 When I'm not designing, I am:

 ✏️ Improving on ways to be a better illustrator, having been self-taught for most of my life.
 Those references books I bought need to be used.✨Dabbling in various hobbies, like gaming, streaming, knitting, belly dancing and world music.
-My current obsession is volleyball, where I've been working on my overhand float serve.🐕 Spending time with my dog and spouse.
+My current obsession is volleyball, where I've been working on my overhand float serve.🐕 Spending time with my dog and spouse.📚 Finding ways to improve my skill sets; I'm currently learning React to expand my creative arsenal.

 Origin Story